 You want the foam inside the wood slats when it’s assembled.

-After your foam is cut, you will want to affix it to the seat piece with a small amount of spray adhesive or glue.
-Once it has been affixed, cover the seat with the fabric and hot glue each side of the fabric to the chair.
+After your foam is cut, you will affix it to the seat piece with a small amount of spray adhesive or glue.
+Once it has set, cover the seat with the fabric and hot glue each side of the fabric to the chair.
 I folded my fabric over, making a trapezoid.
-I’m not sure this was necessary, but hey – it’s what I did and I’m honest in my tutorials. ~wink~
+I’m not sure this was necessary, but hey – it’s what I did.

 Because I have trust issues with hot glue, I also secured two of the sides with some khaki colored duct tape I had on hand.
 Again, I’m not sure this was necessary, but hot glue has burned me before.

 Get it?
 Burned by hot glue?
-I know, I’m not funny.
 Moving on.

 The underside of my chair, once assembled, looks like this.